gholtzap/EffortLogger-With-Planning-Poker/README.md

 ## Overview

 Effort Logger V2 with Planning Poker is a project aimed at facilitating project estimation and planning using the Planning Poker technique.
 This tool allows teams to collaboratively estimate the effort required for tasks in a project, fostering communication and improving accuracy in time estimation.
+The Planning Poker technique, well-known in agile methodologies, involves team members providing individual estimates for specific tasks, followed by open discussions to converge on a consensus estimate.
+Effort Logger V2 enhances this technique by providing a dedicated platform for teams to engage in this estimation process seamlessly.

 ## Features